Tuesday, September 30, 2025

 Read-alouds for October

-"Room on the Broom" by Julia Donaldson: Follow a friendly witch and her cat as they pick up some unexpected hitchhikers during their broomstick ride.
-Grab more ideas here
+Follow a friendly witch and her cat as they pick up unexpected hitchhikers on a broomstick ride.

-"The Little Old Lady Who Was Not Afraid of Anything" by Linda Williams: A fun and slightly spooky tale about a little old lady who encounters various Halloween-themed items that come to life.
+A fun and slightly spooky tale about a little old lady who encounters Halloween-themed items that come to life.

-"Pumpkin Jack" by Will Hubbell: Follow the life cycle of a pumpkin from seed to decomposition, a great book to discuss the changing seasons and life cycles.
+Follow the life cycle of a pumpkin from seed to decomposition, a great way to discuss the changing seasons and life cycles.

-"Big Pumpkin" by Erica Silverman: A story about a witch who tries to pick a big pumpkin and needs the help of some unexpected friends.
+A story about a witch who tries to pick a giant pumpkin and enlists the help of some unexpected friends.

-"Where the Wild Things Are" by Maurice Sendak: Join Max as he sails to a faraway land and meets the Wild Things, a classic story about imagination and adventure.
+Join Max as he sails to a faraway land and meets the Wild Things, a classic tale of imagination and adventure.

-"Frankenstein Makes a Sandwich" by Adam Rex: A humorous collection of poems about classic monsters dealing with everyday issues.
+A humorous collection of poems about classic monsters navigating everyday life.

 Themes to Explore in October